dudarev/ssm2010/index.rst

 About SSM2010
 --------------

 The Third Annual Workshop on Search in Social Media (`SSM 2010 <http://ir.mathcs.emory.edu/SSM2010/>`__) took place in New York on February 3rd 2010.
 It came to my attention because of tweets by Hilary Mason (`@hmason <http://twitter.com/hmason>`__).
-The topics discussed are of great interest to me nowadays (informal proceedings by all the speakers are `available in PDF format <http://ir.mathcs.emory.edu/SSM2010/proceedings.html>`__).
+The topics discussed are of great interest to me nowadays.
+Informal proceedings by all the speakers are `available in PDF format <http://ir.mathcs.emory.edu/SSM2010/proceedings.html>`__.

 Notes
 ------